 The two conditions are linked as respiratory arrest will definitely lead to a cardiac arrest if there is no one to treat it.
 When a person has a respiratory arrest-

 - Carbon dioxide in the bloodstream is not fully removed hence causing a pileup of carbonic acid.
-The carbonic acid in excess affects the heart and the brain.
+The carbonic acid in excess affects the heart, the brain and other vital organs.

 - With the piling up of carbon dioxide in the bloodstream, the level of oxygen consequently goes down.
 Insufficient oxygen in the blood leads to heart and brain problems.